Happy

 What to see in Provence

-Tosavor the best of Provence, one would have to live there for at least a year.
-Every season, every month, and every week gives something special and evocative; as told with delightful English humor, Peter Mayle in his book A Year in Provence.
-Our trip to the south of France touches only part of fragrant Provence, starting in Avignon, which was briefly the city of the popes, and ending in the wild Camargue.
-Little time compared to what the history, traditions, and nature would require, but enough to get to know some of the highlights of the area; largely man-made, Provence lends itself, however, to a slow bike ride.
+To taste the best of Provence, you would have to live there for at least a year.
+Every season, every month and every week offers something special and evocative, as Peter Mayle tells with delightful English humor in his book A Year in Provence.
+Our trip to the South of France touches only part of the fragrant Provence, beginning in Avignon, briefly the city of the Popes, and ending in the wild Camargue.
+A short time compared to what the history, traditions and nature would require, but enough to get to know some of the highlights of the area; largely man-made, Provence lends itself to a slow bike ride.

 We are traveling under the label of slow travel, while at the same time maintaining the ability to move in times appropriate for visiting wide spaces.
-Ariadne’s thread of our journey is the Rhone, the great river that rises from the Swiss mountains and flows into the Mediterranean after “wandering” for a long time through France.
-We will follow its course by bicycle and for a few stretches by boat, sleeping every night on board.
-We will follow it from Avignon, the residence of the popes in exile in the 14th century, and then on to notable testimonies to the presence of the Romans, such as the Pont du Gard, which with its structure of three rows of arches represents the highest Roman aqueduct, and which testifies to a work of high engineering intended to demonstrate the power of Rome toward the people of Nimes and all the Gallic people (even though it carried water mainly for the fountains of patrician houses).
-An ancient Rome that we will also have a chance to appreciate in Arles, visiting the remains of the amphitheater and the splendid arena.
-Also in Arles, we will be able to follow in the footsteps of Vincent Van Gogh, who was so enamored of Provençal landscapes that between 1888 and 1890 he produced no less than 150 canvases, immortalizing evocative corners that remain partly unchanged; we feel as if we are in a painting walking through the alleys of Saint-Rémy-de-Provence: a locality that owes its fame not only to the Flemish painter, who painted his most famous masterpieces here (Starry Night and Self-Portrait), but also to the prophecies of Nostradamus, a native of the place.
-Traces of the Middle Ages also await us along our wanderings, such as the perched fortress of Les Baux-de-Provence, and its limestone village, considered among the most beautiful villages in France, while further south the walled city of Aigues-Mortes, nestled among the great ponds of the Camargue, represented the only port in France from which ships laden with crusaders departed.
+Ariadne’s thread of our journey is the Rhone, the great river that rises from the Swiss mountains and flows into the Mediterranean after a long “wandering” through France.
+We will follow its course by bike and for some stretches by boat, sleeping on board each night.
+We will follow it from Avignon, residence of the Popes in exile in the 14th century, and then on to remarkable testimonies of the Roman presence, such as the Pont du Gard, the highest Roman aqueduct, with its structure of three rows of arches, and a work of high engineering intended to demonstrate the power of Rome to the people of Nîmes and all the Gallic people (even if it mainly carried water for the fountains of the patrician houses).
+Ancient Rome that we will also have the chance to appreciate in Arles, visiting the remains of the amphitheater and the magnificent arena.
+Also in Arles, we will be able to follow in the footsteps of Vincent Van Gogh, who was so in love with Provençal landscapes that between 1888 and 1890 he produced no less than 150 canvases, immortalizing evocative corners, some of which remain unchanged; we will feel like we are in a painting as we walk through the alleys of Saint-Rémy-de-Provence: A place that owes its fame not only to the Flemish painter who painted his most famous masterpieces here (Starry Night and Self-Portrait), but also to the prophecies of Nostradamus, a native of the place.
+Traces of the Middle Ages also await us along our route, such as the perched fortress of Les Baux-de-Provence and its limestone village, considered one of the most beautiful villages in France, while further south, the walled city of Aigues-Mortes, nestled among the great ponds of the Camargue, was the only port in France from which ships laden with crusaders departed.

 Roman stone bridge with three arches and under the river of passes with people in canoes